rorosaurus/esp8266-goggles/README.md

 1. Electric tape the battery in place, or perhaps sew it against the battery holder with some string.
 1. Sew or otherwise attach the battery/microcontroller to the back of the goggle strap.
 Do you want to wrap it in eletrical tape to make it cleaner?
 1. Add some cushion to the sides of where your nose will rub against it.
+1. Remove any tinted lenses, and glue or otherwise affix the LEDs and glass lenses from shifting/shaking around (dangerous when dancing)!
 1. [Laser cut](laser-cut-diffraction-sheet.vsdx) the diffraction grating sheet to the proper diameter of the goggle lenses.
 Find a way to attach them to the lenses, maybe sandwich them between the LEDs and lense?
 Or we can glue them to the lense.

 # General Use Tips